DigitalHistory/history-please/README.md

 For more details, [check out the Githb Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-Once you have written a hero description to your satisfaction, submit a "pull request" by committing your changes and ticking the "Create a new branch for this commit and start a pull request" box.
+Once you have written adescription description to your satisfaction, submit a "pull request" by committing your changes and ticking the "Create a new branch for this commit and start a pull request" box.

-I'll commit the changes and we can all enjoy them!
+I'll respond with comments and eventually commit the changes, and we can all enjoy them!